NamitaMalik/Lazy-Loading-with-Angular2-Routing/README.md

 Following are various components in which the application has been divided:

 1. AppComponent - This is the parent component of the application.
-Its the starting point in lay man's terms.
 2. TasksComponent - It is the parent component in the tasks module.
 3. TaskDetailComponent - This component is responsible for displaying details of the task.
 4. TasksListComponent - Component that displays list of tasks.